hcliedtke/RforBiologists_UDSM/index.md

 Prior to the course, you should download and install both R and RStudio desktop on your system.
 Do so, by following [these instructions](https://posit.co/download/rstudio-desktop/).

 On the final day, we will have time to work with your own data. __please bring a dataset that you are currently working on__.
-It can be any type of data that is organized in some sort of table.
+It can be any type of biological data that is organized in some sort of table.

 ---
 ## Course Outline

-The course will be held at the Department of Zoology and Wildlife Conservation, University of Dar es Salaam.
+The course will be held at the Science Complex Building, University of Dar es Salaam, Seminar Room SC 415.
 Precise location to be announced.

 ### Day 1 (24th January 2024, 9am-12pm)
 1. [Introduction to the R programming language](./rmarkdown/1_intro_to_r.html){:target="_blank"}